-Our Company, in consultation with the BRLM, determined the Issue Price, which is at the Floor Price, however our Company, in consultation with the BRLM, has offered a discount of 0.04% amounting to \gtrless 0.08, on the Floor Price in terms of Regulation 176 of the SEBI ICDR Regulations as approved by our Shareholders pursuant to a resolution passed on September 17, 2021.
+Our Company, in consultation with the BRLM, shall determine the Issue Price, which shall be at or above the Floor Price.
+However, our Company, in consultation with the BRLM, may offer a discount of not more than 5% on the Floor Price in terms of Regulation 176 of the SEBI ICDR Regulations as approved by our Shareholders pursuant to a resolution passed on September 17, 2021.

-After finalisation of the Issue Price, our Company updated the Preliminary Placement Document with the Issue details and filed the same with the Stock Exchanges as the Placement Document.
+After finalisation of the Issue Price, our Company shall update this Preliminary Placement Document with the Issue details and file the same with the Stock Exchanges as the Placement Document.